devgeniem/wp-geniem-importer/README.md

 #### __construct() `public`

 To start a new import process call the Post class constructor and pass a unique Geniem Importer id for it.
 This creates a new instance of the class and identifies it.
-If this is an update, the WP post matching the id is fetched an the post object data is loaded as default values for the import. *To ensure the time values are updating they are unset from the post object at this point.*
+If this is an update, the WP post matching the id is fetched and the post object data is loaded as default values for the import. *To ensure the time values are updating they are unset from the post object at this point.*

 ##### Parameters